Bitcoin-ABC/bitcoin-abc/modules/ecashaddrjs/README.md

 1.2.0 - Support lowercase input and output of address types, support encoding outputScript to address, support getting type and hash from an outputScript with new exported function `getTypeAndHashFromOutputScript`\
 1.3.0 - Add `toLegacy` function to convert cashaddress format to legacy address\
 1.4.0 - Add `isValidCashAddress` function to validate cash addresses by prefix\
-1.4.1-6 - Fix repo README link for npmjs page
+1.4.1-6 - Fix repo README link for npmjs page\
+1.5.0 - Add `getOutputScriptFromAddress` function to get outputScript from address